QualiSystems/Huawei-VRP-Switch-Shell-2G/README.md

 ▪ Other

-[Include this note only if the shell is a 2G shell]

 **Note:** If your CloudShell version does not support this shell, you should consider upgrading to a later version of CloudShell or contact customer support.